open-telemetry/opentelemetry-specification/specification/trace/api.md

 the tracer could, for example, do a look-up with its name+version in a map in the `TracerProvider`, or the `TracerProvider` could maintain a registry of all returned `Tracer`s and actively update their configuration if it changes.

-### Runtimes with multiple deployments/applications <a name="multi-tracerprovider"></a>

-Some applications may have to use multiple `TracerProvider` instances, e.g. to have different settings (like `SpanProcessor`s) for each (and consequently to the `Tracer`s obtained from them).

-For example, runtimes that support multiple deployments or applications might need to provide a different `TracerProvider` instance to each deployment.
-To support this, a global `TracerProvider` registry may delegate calls to create new instances of `TracerProvider` to a separate `Provider` component, and the runtime may include its own `Provider` implementation which returns a different `TracerProvider` for each deployment.

-`Provider` instances are registered with the API via some language-specific mechanism, for instance the `ServiceLoader` class in Java.

 ## Tracer